KTStephano/peaches-bot.docs/docs.markdown

 Returns true if userID has roleID and false if not.

-### sleep seconds

-Instructs the current code to sleep for `seconds` amount of time.
-Minimum is 1 and maximum is 60.

 ### dbGet id key

 Retrieves a single database entry represented by id, key pair.
 ID should be an int64 type whereas key should be a String type.